Advertisement

 Is applying at City of Mesa Housing Authority free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
-City of Mesa Housing Authority administers 20 programs (Emergency Rehabilitation, Emergency Rehabilitation Program, Emergency Rehabilitation Program / Homeowner Rehab, Other, Security Deposit and Utility Deposit Program, Security and Utility Deposit Assistance, Security and Utility Deposit Assistance Program, Security and Utility Deposit Assistance Programs, other, HCV, PBV, Public Housing, FUP, Homeowner Rehab, Mainstream, RAD, Security Deposit Assistance, Security Deposit Assistance Program, Utility Deposit Assistance, VASH) — none of which charge an application fee.
+City of Mesa Housing Authority administers 25 programs (Emergency Rehabilitation, Emergency Rehabilitation / Homeowner Rehab Program, Emergency Rehabilitation Program, Emergency Rehabilitation Program / Homeowner Rehab, Homeowner Rehab, Other, Other Assistance Program, Security Deposit and Utility Deposit Program, Security and Utility Deposit, Security and Utility Deposit Assistance, Security and Utility Deposit Assistance Program, Security and Utility Deposit Assistance Programs, Security and Utility Deposit Program, Security/Utility Deposit Assistance, other, HCV, Mainstream, PBV, Public Housing, FUP, RAD, Security Deposit Assistance, Security Deposit Assistance Program, Utility Deposit Assistance, VASH) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
 Always apply directly through the housing authority's official portal or in person at their office at 200 S Center St, Mesa, AZ.

 How long is the wait at City of Mesa Housing Authority?

 Wait times at City of Mesa Housing Authority depend on demand in Mesa, funding levels, and your priority status.
 With approximately 1,833 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on May 21, 2026 when the Emergency Rehabilitation list changed from "unknown" to "open."
+The most recent status change we tracked was on July 2, 2026 when the Mainstream list changed from "unknown" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact City of Mesa Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?